epfl-ada/ada-2022-project-fantastic4/README.md

 ## How to Read the Notebooks :file_folder:
 There are two notebooks for this Milestone 2.
 - _Handling of data.ipynb_: This notebook aims to load, clean, organize and pickle the data.
+It also merges the datasets.
 As this notebook can take a while to run, we disabled some functions, and just printed the results.
-- _Exploration of data.ipynb_: This notebook is meant for all future analysis.
-For now, it only contains the exploration of data.
-It uses the preprocessed data produced by the previous file.
+- _DataAnalysis.ipynb_: This notebook is meant for all analysis except NLP part.
+It contains all the studies corresponding to questions 1 and 3.
+- _Handling NLP.ipynb_: COMPLETE
+- _Exploration NLP.ipynb_: COMPLETE